-A paradise on Canada’s west coast, Vancouver Island offers amazing things to do for adventurers and mindful travellers.
+A paradise on Canada’s west coast, there are so many amazing things to do on Vancouver Island for adventurers and mindful travellers.

 In honour of Canada’s 150th anniversary (and because we miss our great country so much, especially during the summer months), we decided to share our favourite spots on British Columbia’s Vancouver Island, which just might be our favourite island on Earth.